 According to the World Economic Forum, more than half (54%) of all employees will require significant reskilling by 2022.
 And marketers are no exception.

 In 2016, the Digital Marketing Institute tested 908 marketing professionals across a variety of industries in the USA, UK, and Ireland.
-Rather shockingly, the majority failed to achieve even entry level competency in digital marketing skills, scoring just 38% on average.This figure goes against the perception many marketers have of their own abilities: prior to the assessment, just over half of marketers rated themselves as “fairly competent” in digital marketing.
+Rather shockingly, the majority failed to achieve even entry level competency in digital marketing training skills, scoring just 38% on average.This figure goes against the perception many marketers have of their own abilities: prior to the assessment, just over half of marketers rated themselves as “fairly competent” in digital marketing.

 Source: Digital Marketing Institute